amarula/dyndesign/docs/class_builder.md

 The code also shows how to use the `GLOBAL_DYNCONFIG` fixed attribute.
-This attribute can be used to set Dependency Configuration settings that are applied to all `ClassConfig` nodes.
-In this case, the "comp" setting is globally assigned to `component_attr`: this means that all `ClassConfig` nodes use "comp" as attribute to instantiate the components, unless it is overridden in a specific node.
+This attribute can be used to set Dependency Configuration settings that are applied to all `ClassConfig` instances.
+In this case, the "comp" setting is globally assigned to `component_attr`: this means that all `ClassConfig` instances use "comp" as attribute to instantiate the components, unless it is overridden in a specific `ClassConfig` instance.

 ## Multiple Dependencies per Option

-In the code below, some modifications are applied to the previous example to demonstrate how complex functionalities can be easily implemented.
+In the code below, some modifications are applied to the previous example to show how to assign multiple Class Dependencies to one Option and, more generally, how complex functionalities can be easily implemented using Class Builder.

 ``` py
 class Configurator: